NEW: There will be an "opportunity to stay" as long as it is safe to do so, official says

-The evacuations, if they occur, would be among the first to take place since the slow-moving lava flow began moving towards Pahoa in June, when a volcanic crater vented and released the river of liquid rock.
+The slow-moving lava flow began moving toward Pahoa in June, when a volcanic crater vented and released the river of liquid rock.

-"Our goal is to work with the residents and business owners, as the lava flow goes through their area," Oliviera said.
-"There will be an opportunity for them to stay on site as long as it's safe to do so."
+“Our goal is to work with the residents and business owners, as the lava flow goes through their area,” said Darryl Oliviera, director of the Hawaii County Civil Defense.
+“There will be an opportunity for them to stay on site as long as it’s safe to do so.”

 Lava chest high in some places

-The dark ooze has swallowed up fences, flowed over a cemetery and neared major roads.
-On Tuesday morning, it set a wooden garden shed ablaze.
+The dark ooze has already swallowed up fences, flowed over a cemetery and neared major roads.
+On Tuesday, it set a wooden garden shed ablaze.

 In some places in this community of about 950 residents, the lava is chest high.